Tutorial: Introduction to Trainer classΒΆ

 Trainer Tips to Boost Accuracy, Save Memory and Speed Up TrainingΒΆ

-, how to log and visualize the results, and how to interface with the program in order to add specific parts of code at specific points by callbacks
+Until now we have seen how to choose the right accelerator, how to log and visualize the results, and how to interface with the program in order to add specific parts of code at specific points via callbacks.
+Now, we will focus on how to boost your training by saving memory and speeding it up, while maintaining the same or even better degree of accuracy!

-There are several built in methods developed in PyTorch Lightning which can be applied straight forward in PINA, here we report some:
+There are several built-in methods developed in PyTorch Lightning which can be applied straightforward in PINA.
+Here we report some:

-- Stochastic Weight Averaging to boost accuracy
+• Stochastic Weight Averaging to boost accuracy

-- Gradient Accumulation to save memory consumption
+• Gradient Accumulation to save memory consumption

-- Mixed Precision Training to save memory consumption
+• Mixed Precision Training to save memory consumption

-We will just demonstrate how to use the first two, and see the results compared to a standard training.
+We will just demonstrate how to use the first two and see the results compared to standard training.
+We use the Timer callback from pytorch_lightning.callbacks to track the times.
+Let's start by training a simple model without any optimization (train for 500 epochs).

 from lightning.pytorch.callbacks import Timer